robstraker/ai-nanodegree-udacity/README.md

 **Term 2: Capstone Projects:**
 *Computer Vision*.
 Master the computer vision skills behind advances in robotics and automation.
 Write programs to analyze images, implement feature extraction, and recognize objects using deep learning models.

-*Natural Language Processing / Voice User Interfaces*.
+*Natural Language Processing and Voice User Interfaces*.
 Master the skills to get computers to understand, process, and manipulate human language.
 Build models on real data, and get hands-on experience with sentiment analysis, machine translation, and more.

 #### Overview
 **Term 1:**
-This program will teach you how to become a better Artificial Intelligence or Machine Learning Engineer by teaching you classical AI algorithms applied to common problem types.
+This term will teach you how to become a better Artificial Intelligence or Machine Learning Engineer by teaching you classical AI algorithms applied to common problem types.
 You will complete projects and exercises incorporating search, optimization, planning, and probabilistic graphical models which have been used in Artificial Intelligence applications for automation, logistics, operations research, and more.
 These concepts form the foundation for many of the most exciting advances in AI in recent years.
 Each project you build will be an opportunity to demonstrate what you’ve learned in your lessons, and become part of a career portfolio that will demonstrate your mastery of these skills to potential employers.

-In order to succeed in this program, we recommend having experience with intermediate Python programming (including experience with basic algorithms, common data structures, and Object Oriented Programming), and intermediate statistics & linear algebra (including discrete & continuous distributions, vector spaces & matrices).If you’d like to prepare for this Nanodegree program, start with our AI Programming with Python Nanodegree program, then complete either our Machine Learning Engineer or Deep Learning Nanodegree programs.

-This program covers classical AI techniques that you will need to master to become a better AI practitioner.
+This term covers classical AI techniques that you will need to master to become a better AI practitioner.
 Specifically, we will focus on intermediate to advanced programming skills, linear algebra, and algorithms that appear in a variety of AI applications.

 **Term 2:**
-The Deep Learning Nanodegree program offers you a solid introduction to the world of artificial intelligence.
+This term offers you a solid introduction to the world of deep learning.
 In this program, you’ll master fundamentals that will enable you to go further in the field, launch or advance a career, and join the next generation of deep learning talent that will help define a beneficial, new, AI-powered future for our world.
 You will study cutting-edge topics such as Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks, Generative Adversarial Networks, and Network Deployment, and build projects in PyTorch and NumPy.
 You’ll learn from authorities such Ian Goodfellow and Jun-Yan
 Zhu, inventors of types of generative adversarial networks, as well as AI experts, Sebastian Thrun and Andrew Trask.
 For anyone interested in this transformational technology, this program is an ideal point-of-entry.

-The program is comprised of 5 courses and 5 projects.
+The term is comprised of 4 projects.
 Each project you build will be an opportunity to prove your skills and demonstrate what you’ve learned in your lessons.

 ## Topics Covered
 **Term 1: Artificial Intelligence:**